trujilml/regex-tutorial/Develop/gist-template.md

 ### Quantifiers

-Quantifies set the limit of a string that the regex matches, looking for the minimum and maximum number of characters that the regex is looking for.
+Quantifiers set the limit of a string that the regex matches, looking for the minimum and maximum number of characters that the regex is looking for.

 The `+` operator at the end of the first two brackets indicates the matching of the pattern one or multiple times.
 This connects the user's email name, the domain name of the email service, and the ending domain name (ex: `.net`).

 `{2,6}` for the last bracket expression appears prior to the '$' anchor.
 It is looking for a minimum of 2 characters to a maximum of 6 characters for the ending domain name (ex: `.com`) to attach on the domain address, making up the domain section of the email address.
 It allows the match range for `[a-z\.]`.

 ### Character Classes

+In regex, a character class defines a set of characters which occurs in an input string to fulfill a match.

+The character class used in this expression is `\d` which matches a single number between 0-9.
+It uses only one character, therefore presenting a single digit like `9` versus a double digit like `99` which cannot be used when present.

 ### Flags